 Will I Be Harassed While Traveling in Egypt?

 To be on the safe side, I am going to say yes, unfortunately.
-However, I will follow that up with the fact that we dealt with little to none of it during our month traveling in Egypt.
+However, I will follow that up with the fact that we have dealt with little to none of it during our three visits to Egypt.
 I think a lot of it comes down to how you dress and present yourself.

-Before traveling to Egypt, I read horror stories upon horror stories about harassment of fellow travelers during their travels in Egypt.
-Granted, most of these stories were pre-revolution and personally, the tourist culture in Egypt has been dramatically altered since that event.
+Before traveling to Egypt, I read horror stories about the harassment of fellow travelers during their travels in Egypt.
+Granted, most of these stories were pre-revolution, and personally, the tourist culture in Egypt has been dramatically altered since that event.

 Skip rocks, not travel insurance!
 We always travel with Allianz Travel Insurance

 At all the temples and sites we visited, we felt a strong sense of appreciation and respect coming from the locals that we encountered.
 While there was some sleaze still wandering the streets, we never had a bad encounter.